Ezzywealth/stage2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the whole Must Fintech team for giving me this opportunity to build this project.
+I would like to thank the HNG team for giving me this opportunity to build this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>